Purity decay rate in random circuits with different configurations of gates: Single-cut bipartitions

-We have also looked at other single-cut bipartitions, i.e. $k \neq n/2$.
+We have also looked at other single-cut bipartitions, i.e., $k \neq n/2$.
 The form of right eigenvectors of $\tilde{R}_p^{(n)}$ suggests that the actual purity decay in the TDL depends on $k$ and $p$: if $k > 2p$ then $\leff = 2/3$, otherwise $\leff = \lambda_2 = 16/25$.
-The condition $k>2p$ coincides with the fact that the boundary between the subsystem $A$ and $B$ lies in the S region of the canonical protocol, contrary, when $k<2p$ the boundary lies in the BW region.
-This gives the announced asymptotic purity decay with $\leff$ in Eqs.(\ref{eq:23}\ref{eq:1625}).
+The condition $k>2p$ coincides with the fact that the boundary between the subsystem $A$ and $B$ lies in the S region of the canonical protocol; on the contrary, when $k<2p$ the boundary lies in the BW region.
+This gives the announced asymptotic purity decay with $\leff$ in Eqs.~(\ref{eq:23}) and (\ref{eq:1625}).

-Equipped with understanding of single-cut bipartitions we are next going to generalize this conjecture to bipartitions with multiple cuts, which will also allow us to treat systems with PBC where one has at least 2 cuts.
+Equipped with understanding of single-cut bipartitions we next generalize this conjecture to bipartitions with multiple cuts, which also allows us to treat systems with PBC where one has at least two cuts.